-It’s no surprise science has found that kind of stress to be highly associated with acne, especially for women — and stress can mix up our skin’s nerve signals, causing imbalanced hormones and chemicals that increase oil production.
+Stress is highly associated with acne, especially for women.
+It can mix up our skin’s nerve signals, causing imbalanced hormones and chemicals that

-While it’s nearly impossible to remove stress from the equation entirely, there are ways to combat it.
-Keep 5- and 10-minute stress-relief tricks handy and try longer stress-management techniques, like exercise, to increase your body’s abilities to adapt.
+While it’s nearly impossible to remove stress from the equation entirely, there are ways to overcome it.
+Keep 5- and 10-minute stress-relief tricks handy, and try longer stress-management techniques, like exercise, to increase your body’s abilities to adapt.

-So with careful application in mind, nightly spot treatments are a godsend for targeting troubled areas without harming skin in the surrounding areas.
-Origins Super Spot Remover Acne Treatment Gel contains cucumber extracts (which can also remedy hyperpigmentation) while Murad Rapid Relief Acne Spot Treatment is good for tackling inflammation and redness, or, for those rich with melanin, bluish-brown discoloration.
+So with careful application in mind, nightly spot treatments are helpful for targeting troubled areas without harming the skin in the surrounding areas.

-There is no one way to experience stress.
-Ever unconsciously pulled your hair, bitten your fingernails — or picked at both?
+There’s no one way to experience stress.
+Have you ever unconsciously pulled your hair, bitten your fingernails, or picked at both?
 That could be the stress hormone, cortisol, triggering your body’s fight-or-flight response.

-Before you assume it’s stress though, you might want to check in with a dermatologist and doctor to rule out other potential.
-For example, in the case of scaly or waxy skin, it could be eczema.
-Or in the case of hair loss or peeling nails, it could be insufficient nutrition from skipping meals.
+Before you assume it’s stress, though, you might want to check in with a dermatologist and doctor to rule out other potential issues.
+For example, scaly or waxy skin could be eczema.
+Or hair loss or peeling nails could be due to insufficient nutrition from skipping meals.

 However, this symptom is most noticeably associated with Cushing syndrome.
 Also known as hypercortisolism, this hormonal disease includes additional symptoms such as glucose intolerance, muscle weakness, and a weakened immune system (you may experience increased infections).

-If you think that you may have Cushing syndrome, make an appointment with your healthcare provider.
+If you think that you may have Cushing syndrome, make an appointment with a healthcare professional.
 In most cases, medication can be prescribed for the management of cortisol levels.

 In the face of severe stress, your epidermis can quickly become weakened, increasing your risk for infections and environmental pathogens.
 This also slows down your skin’s natural ability to heal wounds, scars, and acne.

-The same remedies you’d used to combat sun exposure apply here too!
-Consume antioxidant-rich food for similar effect and strengthened internal healing.
+The same remedies you use to combat sun exposure apply here, too.
+Consume antioxidant-rich food for a similar effect and strengthened internal healing.

-And in addition to keeping skin hydrated internally (through water consumption), focus on using products based in zinc, sal (Shorea robusta), and flaxseed oil.
-These ingredients are shown to your keep your skin moisturized and provide a .
+In addition to keeping skin hydrated internally (through water consumption), focus on using products based on zinc, sal (Shorea robusta), and flaxseed oil.
+These ingredients are

 If you’ve ever been on the receiving end of a comment regarding the undeniable dark circles around your eyes, then you know just how much sleep deprivation reveals itself physically.
-And yep, that’s stress talking too.
+And yep, that’s stress, too.

-In activated fight-or-flight mode, our bodies keep adrenaline running on a constant cycle, including during those precious, much-needed hours late at night.
+Our bodies keep adrenaline running on a constant cycle while in fight-or-flight mode, including late at night.

-If you’re already trying meditation and yoga for sleep, ramp up your bedtime routine with essential oil diffusers, white noise machines, or the most easier-said-than-done practice out there — avoiding screens altogether in the two-hour time span before sleep.
+If you’re already trying meditation and yoga for sleep, ramp up your bedtime routine by using essential oil diffusers, turning on white noise machines, and avoiding screens in the 2-hour time span before sleep.